sunlei/zsh-ssh/README.md

 # zsh-ssh

-Better completion for for ssh in Zsh.
+Better completion for ssh in Zsh.